Ghost

 An engraving of the Hammersmith Ghost appears in Roger Kirby's Wonderful and Scientific Museum, a magazine published in 1804.
 The "ghost" turned out to be an old local cobbler who used a white sheet to get back at his apprentice for scaring his children.

 In folklore, a ghost is the soul or spirit of a dead person or non-human animal that is believed by some people to be able to appear to the living.
-In ghostlore, descriptions of ghosts vary widely, from an invisible presence to translucent or barely visible wispy shapes to realistic, lifelike forms.
+In ghostlore, descriptions of ghosts vary widely, from an invisible presence to translucent or barely visible wispy shapes to realistic, lifelike forms, whether they resemble humans or animals.
 The deliberate attempt to contact the spirit of a deceased person is known as necromancy, or in spiritism as a séance.
 Other terms associated with it are apparition, haunt, haint, phantom, poltergeist, shade, specter, spirit, spook, wraith, demon, and ghoul.

 The belief in the existence of an afterlife, as well as manifestations of the spirits of the dead, is widespread, dating back to animism or ancestor worship in pre-literate cultures.
 Certain religious practices—funeral rites, exorcisms, and some practices of spiritualism and ritual magic—are specifically designed to rest the spirits of the dead.
 Ghosts are generally described as solitary, human-like essences, though stories of ghostly armies and the ghosts of animals other than humans have also been recounted.
 They are believed to haunt particular locations, objects, or people they were associated with in life.
 According to a 2009 study by the Pew Research Center, 18% of Americans say they have seen a ghost.

-The overwhelming consensus of science is that there is no proof that ghosts exist.
-Their existence is impossible falsify, and ghost hunting has been classified as pseudoscience.
+Ghosts are not a scientifically testable concept.
+The existence of ghosts is impossible to falsify, and ghost hunting has been classified as pseudoscience.
 Despite centuries of investigation, there is no scientific evidence that any location is inhabited by the spirits of the dead.
 Historically, certain toxic and psychoactive plants (such as datura and hyoscyamus niger), whose use has long been associated with necromancy and the underworld, have been shown to contain anticholinergic compounds that are pharmacologically linked to dementia (specifically DLB) as well as histological patterns of neurodegeneration.
 Recent research has indicated that ghost sightings may be related to degenerative brain diseases such as Alzheimer's disease.
 Common prescription medication and over-the-counter drugs (such as sleep aids) may also, in rare instances, cause ghost-like hallucinations, particularly zolpidem and diphenhydramine.
 Older reports linked carbon monoxide poisoning to ghost-like hallucinations.

 In folklore studies, ghosts fall within the motif index designation E200–E599 ("Ghosts and other revenants").